akka/akka-http/docs/src/main/paradox/scala/http/server-side/http2.md

 # Server-Side HTTP/2 (Preview)

+@@@ warning

 Server-Side HTTP/2 support in akka-http is currently available as a preview.
-This means it is ready to be evaluated, but the API's and behavior is likely to change.
+This means it is ready to be evaluated, but the APIs and behavior is likely to change.

+@@@

 ## Enable HTTP/2 support